chjj/bthreads/README.md

   terminated.
 Note that `worker_threads` is still experimental in node.js!
 - Native modules will be unusable if they are not built as context-aware addons.

-Caveats for all backends except for bare `worker_threads` usage:

-- For a number of reasons, bthreads has to walk the objects you pass in to send.
-Note that the cloning function may get confused if you attempt to send the raw prototype of a built-in object (for example `worker.postMessage(Array.prototype)`).

 ## High-level API